Skip to navigation Skip to main content Skip to footer

 When milestone planning for a construction project, the details of risks become a vital tool to ensure you build in appropriate buffers.
 If you have an automated reporting system, you can set up alerts for specific risks so everyone who needs to know is notified.
 Break out of spreadsheet mode and make risks tangible to all stakeholders so they also feel a sense of ownership and responsibility.

-4. Keep Everyone Involved in the Project on the Same Page
+4: Keep Everyone on the Same Page

 As mentioned earlier, communication is key to project success, and it’s made far easier when everyone is on the same page, no matter where they are in the chain of command.
 So many projects fail because of misunderstandings regarding requirements or miscommunication of expectations.
 Keep everyone updated on project status and make sure everyone knows they can come to you to discuss issues.